Patient education: Ovarian cancer diagnosis and staging (Beyond the Basics)

 Because the initial symptoms are vague and nonspecific, the majority of women have advanced-stage disease by the time the diagnosis is made.
 At this point, the woman may have more prominent symptoms such as abdominal distention (swelling), nausea, or a significant loss of appetite.

-If ovarian cancer is suspected because of symptoms and/or an abnormal physical examination, imaging tests of the abdomen and pelvis (such as a CT scan or MRI scan) are usually recommended initially.
+If ovarian cancer is suspected because of symptoms and/or an abnormal physical examination, imaging tests of the abdomen and pelvis (such as by ultrasound, computed tomography [CT], or magnetic resonance imaging [MRI]) are usually recommended initially.
 Radiology tests such as these do not provide enough information by themselves to definitively diagnose ovarian cancer, although they may provide important information about the location and/or extent of a possible cancer.

-The only way to diagnose ovarian cancer with certainty is with an exploratory operation.
+The only way to diagnose ovarian cancer with certainty is through surgery.
 If a growth that appears cancerous is seen on the ovary, the entire ovary is usually removed.
 Biopsy of an ovary with suspected ovarian cancer is usually not performed, since a biopsy may spread cancer cells and result in a more advanced cancer.
-In premenopausal women, removal of a single ovary will not result in menopause or infertility if the other ovary is healthy (see 'Exploratory laparotomy' below).
+In premenopausal women, removal of a single ovary will not result in menopause or infertility if the other ovary is healthy.
+(See 'Exploratory laparotomy' below.)

 Laparoscopy (a procedure to explore the abdomen through a small incision using a laparoscope) may be used to evaluate a pelvic mass.
 Open surgery is usually preferred when there is high suspicion of malignancy.
 In rare cases where open exploratory surgery is not possible because the woman is in poor health or the disease is far advanced, a diagnostic laparoscopy may also be recommended.
-In other cases, a nonsurgical procedure that removes fluid from the abdomen or chest with a needle (called paracentesis or thoracentesis) is done to confirm the diagnosis before chemotherapy begins.
+In other cases, a nonsurgical procedure that removes tissue or fluid from the abdomen or chest with a needle (called a biopsy, paracentesis, or thoracentesis) is done to confirm the diagnosis before chemotherapy begins.

-Tumor markers (CA 125) — Prior to or immediately following surgery, most women who are suspected of having or are diagnosed with ovarian cancer undergo a blood test to measure the level of a protein tumor marker called CA 125.
-This marker is normally less than 35 U/mL.
-CA 125 levels are elevated (above 65 U/mL) in 80 percent of women with advanced ovarian cancer (see below).
+Tumor markers (CA 125) — Prior to or immediately following surgery, most women who are suspected of having or are diagnosed with ovarian cancer undergo a blood test to measure the level of a protein tumor marker called cancer antigen (CA) 125.
+This marker is normally less than 35 units/mL.
+CA 125 levels are elevated (above 65 units/mL) in 80 percent of women with advanced ovarian cancer (see below).

 An elevated CA 125 is not diagnostic of ovarian cancer.
 It is often negative in women who have ovarian cancer.
 Also, it can often be positive for reasons other than ovarian cancer (eg, endometriosis, fibroids).
 It is important to measure it before surgery so that it can be used as a baseline value to monitor the success of treatment if ovarian cancer is found.

 The use of CA 125 as a screening test for ovarian cancer is discussed separately.
-(See "Patient information: Ovarian cancer screening (Beyond the Basics)".)
+(See "Patient education: Ovarian cancer screening (Beyond the Basics)".)

 Initial surgery — A procedure called exploratory laparotomy is typically recommended for women who are suspected of having ovarian cancer.
-This surgery is most successful in accurately diagnosing and treating ovarian cancer when it is performed by a gynecologic oncologist, a physician who has had extensive training in the management of cancers of the female reproductive system.
+Sometimes a laparoscopy may also be considered with a smaller ovarian mass.
+The surgery is most successful in accurately diagnosing and treating ovarian cancer when it is performed by a gynecologic oncologist, a clinician who has had extensive training in the management of cancers of the female reproductive system.